 Home Fire Prevention

-The Red Cross is working to reduce death and injury from home fires by 25% by 2020.
+Your help is needed to reduce death and injury from home fires by 25%.

 American Red Cross Home Fire Campaign

 Do You Need A Smoke Alarm?

 Schedule an appointment for trained Red Cross volunteers to install free smoke alarms in your home, review a fire safety and home hazard checklist and provide information about creating a fire escape plan by: